The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These measures applied to donations made between 22 March 2006 and 31 March 2013 (although see the transitional rules below).
 The legislation was originally designed to counter perceived abuse of charitable status by taxpayers whose level of connection with the charity was such that they were able to control its actions and do so for their own benefit.
 The rules only affected the charity’s tax position and not the donor’s personal tax position and so are not considered further in the Personal Tax module.

-For more information on the substantial donor provisions, see Simon’s Taxes C5.127A (subscription sensitive).
-There is also guidance and examples in section 10 of the HMRC guidance
+For more information on the substantial donor provisions, see Simon’s Taxes C5.127A.
+There is also guidance and examples in section 10 of the HMRC guidance on non-charitable expenditure.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.